MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 1. Load the data from the file,
 2. Unarchive it into an `ARWorldMap` object,
-3. Use that as the value for the [`ARWorldTrackingConfiguration.InitialWorldMap`](https://developer.xamarin.com/api/property/ARKit.ARWorldTrackingConfiguration.InitialWorldMap/) property :
+3. Use that as the value for the [`ARWorldTrackingConfiguration.InitialWorldMap`](https://developer.xamarin.com/api/property/ARKit.ARWorldTrackingConfiguration.InitialWorldMap/) property:

 ```csharp
 var data = NSData.FromArray(File.ReadAllBytes(PersistentWorldController.PersistenWorldPath));